FHProductionHK: History

 The South China Morning Post said in 2013 that FHProductionHK "takes on current issues and social phenomena by delivering a hilarious minutes-long speech".
 According to HK01, FHProductionHK "has a humorous style and down-to-earth material".
 The Oriental Daily News said the channel's videos were "hilarious and mo lei tau" and "down-to-earth pieces that reflected the aspirations of young people".
 East Week found in 2015 that "the cartoon headpieces give people a deep and special impression" and FHProductionHK "is highly sought after by netizens because of its thought-provoking sharing of sentiments".
 The Hong Kong Economic Times in 2015 cited the channel's comedic video "My Days As a Student in Hong Kong" (我在香港讀書的日子為題) as providing a great answer to a relative's question to a student, "You're studying that branch of study.
 How will you make money in the future?"

 In 2016, the channel had a four-figure advertising revenue from YouTube, which Ho said was challenging for them to make a living on.
 As Hong Kong has a small number of residents compared to other areas and as the channel makes Cantonese videos, it has fewer viewers and thus revenue compared to foreign channels and channels that made videos in English.
 In 2019, the channel had over 500,000 subscribers and its videos routinely had hundreds of thousands of views with some videos reaching two million views.
 By 2019, compared to its earlier years, the channel's YouTube videos had a significant decrease in views down to a few hundred thousand.
 It previously made one video per month but in 2018 had released only seven or eight.

 On 18 June 2019, Teddy Head made a video titled "The Use of Two Million and One People" (二百萬零一人的用處) that he posted on YouTube and Facebook reminding Hongkongers to register to vote in time for the 2019 District Council elections.
 The title referred to the number of people that demonstrators said had attended the 16 June 2019 protest against the 2019 Hong Kong extradition bill.
 In the last minute of his video, he played a song from Hinry Lau as background music and the Hong Kong Economic Times said the video "seemed to mourn the 15 June death of a protester at the Pacific Place".
-On 8 September 2019, Cheng and Ho formed a team called "Chicken Wings Two Bears" (雞翼雙熊) to take part in Hong Kong Wing Day, which with 579 participants broke the Guinness World Records for the "most people grilling/barbecuing simultaneously".
-At the event, they participated in a competition to roast the most delicious chicken wings where they received a popularity award.
+On 8 September 2019, Cheng and Ho formed a team called "Chicken Wings Two Bears" (雞翼雙熊) to take part in Hong Kong Wing Day, which with 579 participants, broke the Guinness World Records for the "most people grilling/barbecuing simultaneously".
+At the event, they participated in a competition to roast the most delicious chicken wings for which they received a popularity award.
 At the D2 Place shopping mall at the Lunar New Year Festival in 2021, FHProductionHK set up a stall where it sold Teddy Head and Stitch eye covers.